cid-harvard/vis-toolkit/README.md

 One of the fundamental design idea of the toolkit is to consider each element to display as **items** (e.g. countries, users of a social network).
 Those items are usually rows of a dataset.
 They will be bound to graphical marks, sometimes after some preprocessing (e.g. a line chart represents the same item, but over multiple time points).
 Each item is visually encoding using **dimensions** (e.g. population, gdp).
 Each item's dimensions can be updated over **time**.

-Each visualization should ideally implement the following set of interactions:
+Each visualization should implement the following set of interactions:

 * `.highlight()` highlights an item.
 Usually triggered by a `.mouseover` event.
 Only one item can be highlighted at a time.